 Listening to customers to understand what they’re actually telling you is important to the customer experience as well.
 Don’t just have a prepared response all the time.
 Connect with them, listen to what they’re actually asking you or what they’re complaining about because it might not actually be a problem.

-And then, on top of all that, take the time to invest in tools such as xSellco Helpdesk, get trained in and they will take you a long way.
+And then, on top of all that, take the time to invest in tools such as eDesk by xSellco, get trained in and they will take you a long way.